 WHEN DOES THE PLAGIARISM CHECK DO?

-All the submitted manuscripts for publication are checked for plagiarism after submission and before starting review.
+All the submitted manuscripts for publication are checked for plagiarism after submission and before starting the review.

 HOW IS PLAGIARISM HANDLED?